South Korean, German leaders agree to cooperate on supply chains, North Korea

 Yoon said they also discussed the growing threat posed by North Korea, which has test-fired around 100 missiles since the start of 2022 while accelerating its push to expand its nuclear arsenal.
 He said Scholz agreed to help maintain a “consistent message to the international community that North Korea has nothing not gain from its illegal provocations,” and coordinate on diplomatic efforts to pressure Pyongyang into abandoning its nuclear ambitions.

+“Germany, which was reunified 33 years ago, is a country that understands and empathizes with the issues surrounding the Korean Peninsula,” Yoon said.
+“We will continue to work closely together (in broader efforts) to achieve North Korea’s denuclearization.”

 Before his meeting with Yoon, Scholz visited the southern side of the heavily armed border splitting the two Koreas and called for the North to halt its testing activity.

-“Germany, which was reunified 33 years ago, is a country that understands and emphasizes the issues surrounding the Korean Peninsula,” Yoon said.
-“We will continue to work closely together (in broader efforts) to achieve North Korea’s denuclearization.”
+He repeated a similar message during the news conference, expressing solidarity with Seoul and calling for a more effective international response against North Korea’s missile development that threatens South Korea and Japan.

 Yoon and Scholz were among the leaders who participated in the G7 talks in Hiroshima, which were highlighted by an in-person appearance of Ukraine’s President Volodymyr Zelenskyy as the discussions centered around countering Russia’s prolonged invasion of his country.